Harvest Family Fellowship of the Assemblies of God

 Active voting membership in this assembly shall be open to all those who possess the following qualifications:

-d.
-An indication of a willingness to contribute regularly to the financial support of the church of which he is to become a member.
+- An indication of a willingness to contribute regularly to the financial support of the church of which they are to become a member.

 Section 2.
 Procedure for Membership Recognition